jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-20-building-the-policy-learning-machine.md

 ## 3. The Prototype Specification

-To build this prototype, we need to construct a "Vertical Slice"—a fully functional system for **one specific use case** (e.g., "K-12 Education in Rural Michigan").
+To build this prototype, we need to construct a "Vertical Slice"—a fully functional system for cross-domain use that spans multiple sectors (e.g., Rural Michigan across K‑12, workforce, healthcare, and public libraries).
+This slice should demonstrate end‑to‑end capability: ingesting heterogeneous data, encoding theory‑informed relationships, running causal inference, and delivering role‑specific actions.

+Scope:
+- Populations: students, job seekers, seniors, veterans, small businesses
+- Settings: schools, workforce centers, clinics, libraries, community orgs
+- Interventions: devices, connectivity, skills training, navigator support, mindset/aspiration programs

+Outcomes:
+- Cross‑sector equity metrics (access, adoption, skills, utilization)
+- Place‑aware recommendations for different actors (policymakers, navigators, practitioners)
+- What‑if simulations that compare interventions across domains and audiences
+- Graph‑grounded answers that integrate infrastructure, context, and human factors
+- Demonstrated learning loop: intervention → measurement → updated causal beliefs → improved guidance

 ### Phase 1: The Ontology (The Map Legend)
 We need to expand the existing Digital Compass Ontology to include the theoretical dimensions.
 Just as a map legend defines the symbols for roads and rivers, our ontology defines the structural relationships of our policy landscape.